 Image Courtesy of L A County Agricultural Commissioner's Office.

-All lice are ectoparasites; that is, they live and feed on the outside of their host's body.
+All lice are ectoparasites; they live and feed on the outside of their host's body.
 Although lice can have detrimental effects on the host, an infestation is rarely lethal.
 All ectoparasites have a number of advantageous characteristics in common.
 Most are quite small, flattened, wingless and possess backward-projecting spines on their bodies.
 Their small size makes it more difficult for the host to detect their presence.
 Being flattened and possessing backward projecting spines that can lodge in hairs or feathers makes it more difficult to dislodge them from the host.
 Finally, because the host represents an unlimited source of food and typically is infested with many of these ectoparasites, there is no need for wings to find food or a mate.

 ORDER: MALLOPHAGA (CHEWING LICE)

-There are two orders of lice, namely the chewing lice (Mallophaga) and the sucking lice (Anoplura).
+There are 2 orders of lice, namely the chewing lice (Mallophaga) and the sucking lice (Anoplura).
 Chewing lice mainly attack birds although a few species inhabit mammals.
 They feed on hair, skin debris, blood serum and other body secretions.
 Eggs (nits) typically are glued either to feathers or hair.
 The life cycle is generally completed quite rapidly with many species developing from egg to adult in as little as 30 days.
 Chewing lice rarely leave the host, and some have been collected from museum specimens long after the death of the animal.
 All are host specific with none living on humans.
 Heavy infestations of chewing lice on poultry will result in loss of weight, reduced eggs production, and a general rundown condition in an animal’s health.

 Typical Chewing Louse with Wide Head and Chewing Type Mouthparts.
 Image Courtesy of Department of Parasitology, Sao Paulo, Brazil.